Archive for November 2014

 5. Bring and Take

-Bring means “to carry from a distant place to a nearer one” while take means the opposite.
+a distant place to a nearer one” while take means the opposite.

 Examples:

-Can you bring those books over here?
+those books over here?
 I want to read them.

-Can you take these books over there?
+these books over there?
 Pile them up nicely.

 6. Cannot help but

-This is just a nonstandard expression.
-To use this in the appropriate way, use “cannot help” plus a gerund.
+expression.
+To use this in the appropriate way, use “cannot help” plus a

 Example:

-I cannot help but notice the misfortunes our family has been experiencing.
+I cannot help but notice the misfortunes our family

-I cannot help noticing the misfortunes we are experiencing.
+I cannot help noticing the misfortunes we are

 7. Clipped words

-Clipped words are those words which come from a longer word.
-Example, gym is from gymnasium, and photo from photograph.
-Do not use them in formal writing.
+words which come from a longer word.
+Example, gym is from gymnasium, and photo

 Example:

-I saw an old photograph of my grandmother in the closet.
+I saw an old photograph of my grandmother in the

 8. Continual and Continuous